Local Monodromy of 1-Dimensional p-Divisible Groups: Acknowledgements

 This article came out of the authors comprehensive exam at the University of Arizona.
-Many thanks to Bryden Cais for suggesting this project and for giving much guidance and encouragment.
+Many thanks to Bryden Cais for suggesting this project and for giving much guidance and encouragement.
 The author would also like to thank Benedict Gross for clarifying a remark in \cite{Gro79}, and Anthony Kling for proofreading an earlier draft of this paper.
+The author is especially grateful for several referees for many helpful corrections and suggestions, and for pointing out the mistake in \cite{Cha00} and sketching how to fix it using Artin--Schreier theory.
+During the completion of this work the author was supported by the National Science Foundation, via grant DMS-2303011.

-\section{$p$-adic Lie Groups}
+\section{$p$-Adic Lie Groups}

 We cover some basic facts about $p$-adic Lie groups and their Lie filtrations.
 We refer the reader to \cite{DdMS99} for details.